 Brill Award application evaluation criteria are described here.

-Click here to see a listing of last year's Brill Awards judges.
+Click here to see a listing of this year's Brill Awards judges.

 The deadline for submissions is 11:59 PM Eastern Time on November 14, 2014.